AngeloNol/DA_submission/README.md

+# UNLV CpE 301 Embedded System Design

+# OverView
-# UNLV CpE 301 Embedded System Design, implemented design assignment and midterm project using a ATMEGA 328P in Microchip Studio
+* implemented design assignment and midterm project using a ATMEGA 328P in Microchip Studio

 # Design Assignments
 * DA1 - Write, simulate, and demonstrate using Microchip Studio 7 an assembly code for the AVR